Set your location

 3. How we Collect Information

-Where reasonably practicable, we will collect your Information directly from you.
+Where reasonably practicable, CCT will collect Information directly.
 This may be in person, on the telephone, by mail or online.

-We may collect Information from third parties such as contractors (including fundraising service providers) who provide services to us and from health professionals and your next of kin (for example where you have consented, or are unable to provide us with your information directly or if a waiver has been granted).
+CCT may collect Information from third parties such as contractors (including fundraising service providers) who provide services to us and from health professionals and next of kin (for example when consent has been provided).
+Information about individuals will not be provided directly to another stakeholder unless a waiver has been granted.

-When you access our website, we or our third-party service providers, may use “Cookies” (small data files placed on your device that do not identify individuals personally but do identify devices).
-We may also use software (such as Javascript), or similar technology.
+When accessing CCT’s website, CCT or a third-party service providers, may use “Cookies” (small data files placed on an person’s device that do not identify individuals personally but do identify devices).

-• Maintain the continuity of your browsing session;
+• Maintain the continuity of an individual’s browsing session;

-• Remember your details and preferences when you return;
+• Remembers the individua’s details and preferences when they return;

 • Use Google Analytics to collect information such as demographics and interests, visits to our websites, length of visit and pages viewed; and